craigmulligan/website/pages/api-help.md

 To test this idea I created an [express.js middleware](https://github.com/hobochild/express-help-middleware) to add the `--help` convention to an endpoint.
 It should be fairly self explanatory with some code samples.

-Here is a basic api, it has a /greeting endpoint and a catch all to return 404s on unmatched urls.
+Here is a basic api, it has a greeting endpoint and a catch all to return 404s on unmatched urls.

 ```
 const express = require('express')